gymnastjs/gymnast/README.md

 ## CSS Usage

 To use the standalone CSS files run `yarn build`, the `/dist` folder contains the built css artifacts.
 Usage details are available [here](./CSS.md)

+## Contributing

+Contributions are welcome!
+To standardize the commit format this project uses [commitizen](https://github.com/commitizen/cz-cli) with [conventional changelog](https://github.com/commitizen/cz-conventional-changelog).
+Instead of using git, to commit changes run `yarn commit`.